ykmuw/automl/README.md

 </p>

 # Future enhancement
-* Increase the number of comparable ML models
+* Increase the number of comparable ML models.
 * Add functions to tune multiple parameters by grid search.